Jet It Takes Flight to Canada - Private Aviation Disruptor Launches Canadian Company + Operations

 Feb 18, 2021, 09:33 ET

 TORONTO, Feb.
-18, 2021 /PRNewswire/ -- Private aviation industry veterans, Glenn Gonzales and Vishal Hiremath - founders of Jet It, an innovative private jet company - are expanding their Harvard-studied business model by establishing Jet It Canada.
-After growing from a single jet and two employees to a fleet of ten airplanes and a workforce of 65 in the US, Jet It has incorporated Jet It in Canada and looks forward to joining the local business community.
+18, 2021 /PRNewswire/ -- Private aviation industry veterans, Glenn Gonzales and Vishal Hiremath - founders of Jet It, an innovative private jet company - are expanding their Harvard-studied business model by expanding it to Canada.
+After growing from a single jet and two employees to a fleet of ten airplanes and a workforce of 65 in the US, Jet It has incorporated Jet It in Canada and looks forward to becoming an active member of the local business community.

 Now established in Canada, Jet It offers its white-glove private jet service throughout the country at a fixed hourly rate of $2,200 CAD, with no additional reposition, fuel surcharge, or landing fees.
 Jet It Canada owners can buy one-tenth to half of an aircraft, and through the Jet It day-based model, they'll have an aircraft available to them for an entire day and only pay for the occupied time at that rate.